Cookies on this website

 Personalised mental health and religious ethics

 My current research project is a DPhil in Psychiatry, within the Neuroscience, Ethics & Society team, investigating how faith-based concepts and practices can be harnessed to improve accessibility and adherence to interventions for depression, such as Cognitive Behavioural Therapy and mindfulness based approaches, with specific regard to depression in the UK Muslim population.
 This process brings together my ministry work as a Shaykh with my academic training in psychology, so as to develop new ways of thinking about faith and psychotherapy, in partnership with patients, practitioners and policy makers.
-This research employs an empirical ethics methodological framework, supervised by Professor Ilina Singh (Department of Psychiatry) and Dr Michael Dunn (Nuffield Department of Population Health, Ethox Centre).
+This research employs an empirical ethics methodological framework, supervised by Professor Ilina Singh and Dr Michael Dunn.

-This doctoral research has culminated in the development of the Faith Informed Therapy framework, which focuses on ten psychotherapeutic techniques that are central to the major NICE approved interventions for depression and anxiety.
+This doctoral research has culminated in the development of the Faith Informed Therapy framework, which focuses on ten psychotherapeutic techniques that are central to the major National Institute for Health and Care Excellence (NICE) approved interventions for depression and anxiety.
 This framework facilitates personalised mental health for people from faith communities, as it can be used flexibly by practitioners to calibrate their chosen interventions, ranging from simple ‘external’ presentation of congruence between standard therapies and religion, to deeper ‘internal’ adaptations to interventions, integrating standard concepts and practices with faith adapted ones.
 In response to the mental health challenges of the Coronavirus pandemic, the FAITH OxCast project will provide ten online videos for six major world religions, in partnership with the Oxford Faculty of Theology & Religion.

 I am also interested in the neuroscience of religious experience, having undertaken a pilot study comparing EEG neural correlates of an Islamic mindfulness practice (dhikr) and a common breath-based meditation from NHS approved interventions.
 Future developments to this research are planned using fMRI neural imaging techniques.